Homerules

 Potion Sickness

 The maximum amount of potions you can consume within the span of an hour is equal to your proficiency bonus.
 Some potions may contribute more than 1 use towards potion sickness.
-Generally speaking, Rare potions count as 2 consumptions, Very Rare potions count as 3 consumptions, and Legendary potions count as 4 consumptions.
+Very Rare potions count as 2 consumptions, and Legendary potions count as 4 consumptions.
 Any potion consumption beyond the limit results in a Constitution saving throw to avoid vomiting the potion, gaining no benefit from it.
 The save DC depends upon the potion rarity, starting at DC10 for Common, DC12 for Uncommon, DC14 for Rare, DC16 for Very Rare, and DC20 for Legendary.
-Upon failing this save, you will immediately vomit after any further attempts to consume a potion for the next hour.
+Upon failing this save, you will immediately vomit the potion.

 Combat Fatigue

-When a creature is reduced to 0 hit points and isn't instantly killed, it immediately gains 1 level of exhaustion as well.
+When a creature is reduced to 0 hit points and isn't instantly killed, it immediately gains 1 level of exhaustion.

 Last Stand